LJardimDeQueiroz/Pybus_Harvey/README.md

 ```
 pybus_harvey (tree, lambda = 0.25, mu = 0, n_taxa = length(tree$tip.label), n_taxa_drop = 0, n_sim = 1000, tail_test = "one_tail")
 ```

+See 'Plot_simulated_pybus_harvey.R' for an alternative way to plot the results.
+See 'lambda_mu_estimation.R' for an alternative way to estimate lambda and mu.